fogus/spiel/wurfelspiel/cuckoo/README.markdown

 ### Continuous scoring

 If you only have dice of a single color then scoring can be done as dice are placed onto the pyramid rather than at the end.
-Keeping score on a piece of paper while playing and separating captured and capturing dice from the stocks will help simplify this process.
+Keeping score on a piece of paper while playing and separating captured and capturing dice from the nests will help simplify this process.

 Design notes
 ============